 Making a complaint

-If you’re not happy with a service we’ve provided, please get in touch.
-You can speak to us online, over social media, by phone, by post or in person.
+We want to make it as easy as possible for you to tell us when you feel something’s gone wrong.
+If you’re not happy with a service we’ve provided, you can make a complaint online.
+Alternatively, you can get in touch and speak to us over social media, by phone, by post or in person.

 You can also contact us if you’d like any of our complaints information in another format or language.